Publishing Resources

 Schema

 Warning: The actual CRD schema is always copied verbatim.
-All projections etc. have to take into account that the resource contents must be expressible without changes to the schema.
+All projections etc. have to take into account that the resource contents must be expressible without changes to the schema, so you cannot define entirely new fields in an object that are not defined by the original CRD.

 Projection